return42/sphkerneldoc/linux_src_doc/drivers/mmc/host/mmci_c.rst

     MMCIPOWER register must be used to gate the clock

 busy_detect
-    true if busy detection on dat0 is supported
+    true if the variant supports busy detection on DAT0.

+busy_dpsm_flag
+    bitmask enabling busy detection in the DPSM

+busy_detect_flag
+    bitmask identifying the bit in the MMCISTATUS register indicating that the card is busy

+busy_detect_mask
+    bitmask identifying the bit in the MMCIMASK0 to mask for getting busy end detection interrupts

 pwrreg_nopower
     bits in MMCIPOWER don't controls ext. power supply